How often do you post new content?

 Who is this blog for?

 I see toys and other products recommended in your posts.
-Are these companies paying you?
+Are these brands paying you?

 I don’t see any ads.
 How do you make money?

 I only make money through donations from readers, preferably through Patreon.
 WordPress calls my blog “adult content,” even though none of my images show nudity, and therefore will not allow me to feature ads, create paid content, or accept donations through the WordPress platform.
 Demonetization is a common censorship tactic, a way to indirectly ban sex-oriented content.
 (Read my report in Out Magazine about how this censorship disproportionately targets the LGBTQ community.)
-For these reasons, this blog is 100% donation-supported, and I kindly ask for tips and monthly donations on Patreon at the start of every post.
-Every dollar you give helps me run this blog.
+I kindly ask for tips and support on Patreon at the start of every post.
+Every dollar given helps me run this site.

 Go buy my memoir — though bear in mind that parts of it are very sexually graphic and there are depictions of non-consensual sex.
-I also have a print sex column in Out Magazine, so be sure to subscribe!
-Check out my former sex column in The Advocate, and visit my website for a sampling of past and current projects.
+I also have a print sex column in Out Magazine, so please subscribe and support independent queer journalism.
+Check out my sex column in The Advocate and visit my website for a sampling of past and current work.
 If you’re interested in my illustration work, check out my art on Instagram and DM me there regarding commissions.

 Why is your nickname “Beastly”?